ev1stensberg/techblog/src/posts/17-performance.md

 #### Managing non-JS frameworks with chunk splitting

 Making sure that a PHP library complies with a JavaScript library wasn't as hard as one might think.
 The major blocker when using a PHP library with a JavaScript library was to make sure that performance wasn't suffering.
-A hybrid application, using server side rendering and client side rendering has the potential to scale well if done right.
+A hybrid application, using server-side rendering and client-side rendering has the potential to scale well if done right.

 That might sound easy, but it wasn't.
 An issue we faced early was using webpack with chunk splitting to save loading times for assets compiled in JavaScript.
-Laravel has a built in library named laravel-mix, which did the same thing as webpack-manifest-plugin.
+Laravel has a built-in library named laravel-mix, which did the same thing as webpack-manifest-plugin.
 The difference between the two is not that much, with the execption being Laravel setting defaults and a near production ready configuration.
 Laravel mix is easy to implement, but it does not scale well with advanced builds where you would want full control over resource management.
 Both libraries supported a key to value pair, mapping a bundle name to a hash for a new bundle, which is what we were trying to do.

 Webpack as a stand alone build tool was preferable.
 For instance, Laravel used an older version of webpack (v3).
 Webpack v4 had some major performance improvements and that alone was a reason to make a custom build step for us.
 Laravel didn't allow Service Workers either, so offline first websites would have been harder to implement without having a direct access to a webpack configuration to set plugins and modifying assets.

-When auditing performance using lighthouse, the tradeoff between server response and Time To First Byte is essential.
-In our application, we did not have the landing page client-side, which would mean that performance and following the PRPL pattern did not follow best practise for performance.
+When auditing performance using Lighthouse, the tradeoff between server response and Time To First Byte is essential.
+In our application, we did not render the landing page on the client-side, which would mean that performance and following the PRPL pattern did not follow best practice for performance.

 This being said, switching to a hybrid application made room for us to gradually turn towards a more client-sided infrastructure while keeping performance within our performance budget.
-That is why performance budgets are good, with the intention of limiting your team to a goal that is not impossible; An application with a given stack might have a better starting point than another one with a legacy stack.
+That is why performance budgets are good: they help to limit your team to a goal that is not impossible.
+It may have been that our technology stack, which contains some legacy, wasn't ideally suited for some optimizations.
+An application with a different stack might have had a better starting point than ours.

 #### Font, CSS & Image loading